Accommodated Testing Information for Faculty

 - Instructor receives test request—When a student registers to take an exam in Testing Services, instructors will receive an exam request email with information regarding the testing appointment.
 This is usually done two business days ahead of time.
 Please review the information carefully, and reach out to the student with any issues regarding the date and/or time the student has chosen.
 If the student requests to test at a time other than when the class is taking the test for any reason other than those just mentioned, you have the right to approve or deny that request at your discretion, as you would with any other student request to reschedule an exam.

 - Instructors submit testing materials to Testing Services—In the confirmation email, there is a list of options for test submission and a link to our Testing Cover Sheet.
 You may fill out this form and select the “Submit” button to submit the form to us via email.
-You can send us the test via email at firstname.lastname@example.org, campus mail (LIBR 251) or drop it off in person at LIBR 251.
+You can send us the test via the Cover Sheet as an attachment, email at email@example.com, campus mail (LIBR 251) or drop it off in person at LIBR 251.
 Testing Services will not deviate from the instructions on the cover sheet without explicit instructions from the instructor.

 - Testing Services proctors and returns exam—The completed test will be returned according to the details that instructors list on the Test Cover Sheet.
 Testing Services makes every effort to return exams within 24 hours of the student completing the exam, however, you are more than welcome to stop by our office to pick up the exams.

 Important Notes for Instructors

 - Testing Services suggests to students that when they present Accommodation Letters to you, they also speak with you then or schedule a time to meet to discuss the specifics of their accommodations and how they will be met for the term.
 The discussion could include letting the students know how exams will be delivered to Testing Services, such as if the student should remind you in person or email prior to each test or if the request via email will suffice.
 It is the student’s responsibility to initiate this discussion with you.